panquequelol/panquequelol/README.md

 ## 👋🏽 Hola, I'm web developer based in Santiago, Chile.

 I've recently graduated from a 14-week intensive coding boot camp, where I learned **full stack web development**.
-I've also completed one year of coursework in **Computer Science** at the University of Santiago, Chile and 1 semester of engineering at the Federico Santa María Technical University.
+I've also completed 1 year of coursework in **Computer Science** at the University of Santiago, Chile, and 1 semester of engineering at the Federico Santa María Technical University.

 I'm currently looking for my first opportunity in the industry, be it an internship, part-time or full-time position.